Ketel Marte Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Reds have a 4.77 team ERA that ranks 26th across all league pitching staffs.
+- The Reds' 4.75 team ERA ranks 26th among all MLB pitching staffs.

-- Williamson (1-2) takes the mound for the Reds in his 12th start of the season.
-He's put together a 4.78 ERA in 52 2/3 innings pitched, with 41 strikeouts.

-- His last time out was on Tuesday against the San Francisco Giants, when the lefty went six innings, surrendering two earned runs while allowing four hits.
+- The right-hander's most recent appearance was on Tuesday against the San Francisco Giants, when he tossed 2 2/3 innings, surrendering four earned runs while giving up four hits.

-- In 11 games this season, the 25-year-old has an ERA of 4.78, with 7 strikeouts per nine innings.
-Opponents are batting .240 against him.
+- The 29-year-old has amassed a 7.22 ERA and 7.6 strikeouts per nine innings across 16 games this season, while giving up a batting average of .313 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.